Sebiworld/AppApi/README.md

 - **Simple routing definition**
 - **Authentication** - Three different authentication-mechanisms are ready to use.
+- **Access-management via UI**
-- **Multiple different Applications** with unique access-rights and authentication-mechanisms can be defined
+- **Multiple different applications** with unique access-rights and authentication-mechanisms can be defined

 ## Table Of Contents